JeremyLikness/TypeScript-from-JavaScript/README.md

 ## Fix Two Bugs

+`git checkout b3974e5`

 The first bug is a naming issue.
 The class defines a property called `phoneNumber` but the print method references `contactNumber`.
 Change the property to `contactNumber` to be consistent with `contactType`.

 Next, create a type called `Phone` that allows a value of either `mobile` or `home`.
 Change the `contactType` to be of type `Phone` and fix several more defects.
 Now when you compile and run it should print as expected, except for the debug information.

+## Lambdas, let, and string interpolation

+Lambda expressions help by automatically preserving the reference to `this` and pass it to subsequent nested expressions so there are not unexpected side effects.
+The `let` keyword indicates a variable is indeed local, and TypeScript will generate additional code for it to behave properly in closure situations to preserve the intended scope.
+Finally, string interpolation makes it easier to read concatenated strings in the source.
+It is leveraged as a native feature in modern JavaScript and turned back to "string addition" for older JavaScript.